 Buyers should select a vendor with a track record of reliable service based on references from past clients.

 Buyers should select a vendor that is able to reduce potentially high total ownership costs.

 Buyers should list important dates in the bid solicitation process, including any required on-site walkthroughs and all mandatory submission deadlines.

 Buyers should list dates signaling the beginning and end of service.

 Buyers should list terms for early cancelation of the contract.

 Buyers should include a desired warranty date for all additional equipment purchased.

 Buyers should specify the date when the bid award will be announced.

 Evaluate major factors to mitigate risk

 There is a low level of supply chain risk for security monitoring services.
-Vendors rely on various first- and second-tier suppliers for the system hardware and software they need to operate.
-Although market suppliers do face some upstream risks, they are largely negligible and hardly impact buyers.
-Security monitoring...
+Service providers rely on various first and second tier suppliers for the system hardware and software they need to operate.
+Although market suppliers do face some upstream risks, they are largely negligible and hardly impact buyers. ...
 Subscribe to learn more.